sustainablegrowth/ud4h-hiaa-api/README.md

 1. Metadata requests.
 The API returns a JSON list of all the input and health outcome fields in the EPAP health module variant's data model.
 Contains data types and descriptions.

 2. Detail data requests.
-If only 12-digit CBG unique identifier codes (GEOID10s) are supplied as parameters, the API returns EPAP baseline inputs and health outcomes attached to a feature collection in GeoJSON format.
-If, additionally, the request also includes custom input values for one or more keys matching the EPAP schema, the API returns the custom inputs, EPAP baseline defaults for any inputs missing from the request, and custom health outcomes calculated using the custom inputs and needed baseline defaults.
+If only 12-digit CBG unique identifier codes (GEOID10s) are supplied as parameters, the API returns EPAP baseline inputs and health outcomes attached to a feature collection of the requested CBGs in GeoJSON format.
+If, additionally, the request also includes custom input values for one or more keys matching the EPAP schema, the API returns the custom inputs, with EPAP baseline defaults for any inputs missing from the request, and custom health outcomes calculated using the custom inputs and needed baseline defaults.

 3. Summary data requests.
 The API takes a supplied requestid (returned from a previous detail data request-- see #2 above) and returns a GeoJSON-formatted response containing a single polygon representing the merge/dissolve of all CBG polygons included in the original detail request.
 This summary "study area" geometry is attributed with summarized/aggregated input amd health outcome EPAP schema field values.